gary-archer/oauth.mobilesample.android/README.md

 Open the app in Android Studio and run the app on an emulator or device.\
 This triggers an OpenID Connect code flow to authenticate the user with the AppAuth pattern.\
-The login runs in the system browser using a `Chrome Custom Tab` and the app cannot access the user's credentials:
+Logins run in the system browser using a `Chrome Custom Tab` and the app cannot access the user's credentials:

 ![App Login](./doc/login.png)